Harshitapatil44/My_DSA_Codes/README.md

 --------

-#Goals
+# Goals
-Improve coding and analytical skills
+- Improve coding and analytical skills
-Build strong DSA fundamentals
+- Build strong DSA fundamentals
-Prepare for coding interviews and placements
+- Prepare for coding interviews and placements
-Practice clean and optimized Python solutions
+- Practice clean and optimized Python solutions

 --------

-#Features
+# Features
-Beginner-friendly solutions
+- Beginner-friendly solutions
-Clean and readable Python code
+- Clean and readable Python code
-Optimized approaches
+- Optimized approaches
-Regularly updated problems
+- Regularly updated problems
-Structured topic-wise practice
+- Structured topic-wise practice

 -------

-#Platforms Used for Practice
+# Platforms Used for Practice
-LeetCode
+- LeetCode
-HackerRank
+- HackerRank
-GeeksforGeeks
+- GeeksforGeeks
-Coding Ninjas
+- Youtube

 This repository is continuously updated with new problems and concepts as part of my learning journey in Data Structures and Algorithms.